 It simply fades away.

-Previously, we noted that 23% of prospective leads will sign up for a webinar 2+ weeks prior to the live event.
-We also found in our Benchmarks Report that 25% of webinar attendees will register the day of the live event.
-This does not mean to only promote the day of the webinar, but only to expect most of your attendees showing up near the end of the promotion cycle.
+Previously, we noted that 28% of prospective leads will sign up for a webinar 2+ weeks prior to the live event.
+We also found in our 2019 Benchmarks Report that 11% of webinar attendees will register the day of the live event, which is significantly less than 2017, with day-of attendees at 23%.

-In 2017, we found that 61% of webinar attendees watched a live event, but 33% of all webinar attendees preferred to watch the on-demand version.
-These are prospects who may not have been able to attend the live event but value your content enough to consume it at their own leisure.
+Keep in mind that the on-demand viewers are still qualified prospects.
+They may not have been able to attend the live event but still value your content enough to consume it at their own leisure.

 This is important as there is a whole target audience filled with MQL’s who want to learn more about you and your solution to their problems.